InstagramScheduling

 First comment scheduling ❌ No ✅ Yes (links, hashtags)

-Trending audio ❌ No ❌ No (edit in-app first)
+Trending audio ❌ No ❌ No (edit in-app first, then export)

 Unified calendar (all platforms) ❌ No ✅ Yes